-Scale Levels: (choose one) V Where there is sufficie nt evidence to rate current pro ficiency on this indicator, assign a proficien cy level by checking o ne of the four proficiency levels s below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank:

+[] Highly Effective [] Effective [] Needs [] Unsatisfactory Improvement

+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
 The examples above are illustrative and do not reflect an exclusive list of what is expected):

-Highly Effective Effective Needs Improvement Unsatisfactory To what extent do you have a systematic process in place for delegating authority to subordinates?
+To what extent do you have a systematic process in place for delegating authority to subordinates?
 How might you increase the range and scope of tasks and responsibilities you delegate to key individuals or teams?

-In what areas do faculty and Under what circumstances would you be willing to release increased decision-making authority to your staff and faculty?
-What factors prevent you from releasing responsibilities to staff? staff bring expertise that will improve the quality of decisions at your school?
-How might you use the function of delegation to empower staff and faculty at your school?
+In what areas do faculty and staff bring expertise that will improve the quality of decisions at your school?